rust-unofficial/rustaceans-src/README.md

 repo.
 This is all node.js stuff.

 The `rustaceans.org` directory contains the frontend; `index.html` is the entry point.
-This is an ember.js app and is entirely client-based.
+This is a React app and is entirely client-based.
 It uses the backend's API to get data.

 ## License

-All files in this repository are copyright 2014 rustaceans.org developers.
+All files in this repository are copyright 2014-2017 rustaceans.org developers.

 Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0> or the MIT license